Research

 Additional areas of expertise

-Algorithms, logic, and complexity
+Algorithms, logic, & complexity

 Bayesian statistics

-Communications, signals, and image processing
+Communications, signals, & image processing

 Database systems